braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 ## Upgrade Summary

-There are three necessary upgrades that are required to continue using Braze messaging features on iOS.
+There are three necessary upgrades that may be required to continue using Braze features on iOS.

 #### Location Targeting